 Tips and Tricks To Keep Your Mind Sharp

-Just as physical activity helps keep your body in shape, mentally stimulating activities have been shown to help keep your mind in shape.
+Just as physical activity helps keep your body in shape, mentally stimulating activities have been shown to help keep your mind in shape as well.
 Try doing crossword puzzles or playing games like sudoku that encourage us to use different parts of our brains.
-Simple things like mixing it up and taking alternate routes to and from your home while running errands help to keep our minds responsive and sharp as we age.
+Simple things like mixing it up and taking alternate routes to and from your home while running errands help to keep our minds sharp as we age as well.

-A healthy diet has been proven to be as good for your brain as it is for your heart.
+A healthy diet has been proven to be good for your brain.
 Try eating a healthy and well-balanced diet including fruits, vegetables, and whole grains whenever possible.
-You can also enjoy low-fat protein sources, such as fish, beans, and skinless poultry.
+You can also enjoy low-fat protein sources as well.

-Exercise may not be the fountain of youth, but it’s the most powerful tool you have for a long, healthy life.
-As you age, it becomes more important to exercise regularly — perhaps even increasing the amount of time you spend exercising to compensate for bodily changes in hormones and other factors that you cannot control.
+Exercise is not the fountain of youth.
+However it is the most powerful tool you have for a long, healthy life.
+As you age, it becomes more important to exercise regularly.
 Here are some things you can do to improve your strength and coordination:

-Participate in aerobic exercise such as brisk walking, jogging, biking, swimming, or aerobic classes at least 30 minutes per day, five days per week.
+Participate in aerobic exercise.
+Brisk walking, jogging, biking, swimming at least 30 minutes per day, five days per week.

-Sleep well — you can actually improve your skills overnight while you are sleeping.
+Sleep well.
+Additionally, you can actually improve your skills overnight while you are sleeping.

-The better you take care of yourself, the better your memory is likely to be.
+Basically, the better you take care of yourself, the better your memory is also likely to be.
 At Welcome Health, all of our physicians are trained in the principles of geriatric medicine, a specialty that focuses on the physical, mental and social health and wellness of adults 65 and older.
-While working closely with each individual and combining proven scientific approaches with compassion and understanding you or your loved one will experience a better quality of life.
+While working closely with each individual and combining proven scientific approaches with compassion and understanding you or your loved one will experience a better quality of life overall.

 Welcome Health is here to help you understand what possibilities are out there for your primary care.
 Call us today to see how our home-based primary care might be right for you.